Can My Parents Give Me Their Home as Compensation for Care I Provide Them?

 Second, if you can show (a) what work you provided, (b) that your parents needed the work, and (c) that the amount you are charging is consistent with costs for caregiving in your region, then Medicaid (MediCal in California) should not pose a penalty for your parents transferring the house to you.

-The fourth and most difficult issue has to do with retroactive payment.
+The fourth issue has to do with retroactive payment.
 Unless you and your parents agreed that you would be compensated when you began caring for them five years ago, they have no contractual obligation to pay you.
 They still can, but MediCal may argue that such payment constitutes a gift, making your parents ineligible for benefits for up to five years.

 Fifth, if you are paid in exchange for the work you provided, the payment, whether in cash or real estate, this is considered earned income and must be reported on your tax return.
 This can result in very high taxes if you are paid in one year for work completed over many years.